 Uni Hub Spencer Gulf officially opens its doors in Port Augusta tomorrow, bringing with it a new era in tertiary education for the region.

-The new community-owned tertiary education centre was officially opened by Member for Grey, the Hon Rowan Ramsey MP.
+The new community-owned tertiary education centre will be officially opened by Member for Grey, the Hon Rowan Ramsey MP at 2pm.

 This follows the opening of the Port Pirie campus, which began operations 12 months ago.